Occamath/occamath.github.io/_posts/2022-10-09-books-and-resources.md

-#### These are running lists.
-This means that if I come across other worthwhile books and resources, I will add them here.
+#### These are running lists - if I come across other worthwhile books and resources, I will add them here.